 I’m doing the trip on the cheap this time (well, except for the cab), so I booked a $20 USD a night hotel/motel room for the stay.
 I read the reviews.
 I did.
 I didn’t think the no hot water thing would bother me too much.
 It does 🙂 Next time I’m finding something between the $90/night place I usually stay at and here!

 Pyramids are fantastic.
 If you haven’t been here, this should be on your bucket list.
 This is my third time here, and I’m still finding new things.
 And I never come for just one day!
 So many things to see and do, you need at least two full days to fit it all in.

 Just a note on prices – the bus is 56 pesos each way.
 Half price if you have an INAPAM card (senior discount card for nationals and residents 60 and older).
 You can pay the return fare at the bus when you come back.
 Admission to the pyramids is 75 pesos (I think I’ll double check).
 Free if you have an INAPAM card.
-I believe it’s free for nationals on Sundays.
+I believe it’s free for nationals on Sundays (EDIT: Free for nationals on the first Sunday of the month).
 Don’t come on a Sunday – I hear it’s packed.
 The museum on site charges a small fee – not sure what it was because … it’s free with the INAPAM card.

 So today is Tuesday.
 I have tomorrow to explore the site again, and then Thursday I’ll walk back to the bus stop and return to my AirBnB in México City.